 - Joint-leveling procedures

 - Other Procedures

 It could be either simple lunate excision, excision with soft-tissue (fascial or palmaris longus tendon graft) replacement or silicone replacement arthroplasty.

 Radial shortening and ulnar lengthening are the two procedures to restore ulnar variance.
 The goal is to produce a wrist with neutral ulnar variance and these procedures reduce the strains on lunate up to 70%.

 Various intercarpal fusions for the treatment of Kienbock disease have been reported.
 The goal is to reduce lunate strain and, in procedures that involve the scaphoid, to correct and maintain proper scaphoid position.

 - Scaphotrapeziotrapezoid fusion

 - Scaphocapitate fusion.

 Intercarpal fusions are more likely to be reserved for patients when a joint-leveling procedure is contraindicated due to with neutral or positive ulnar variance.

-It involves use of a vascular pedicle directly implanted into the lunate.
-It is done in young patient with ulnar neutral or positive variance in whom a radial shortening is not an option.
-It is also suitable in patient who wishes to avoid an intercarpal fusion.
+It involves the use of a vascular pedicle directly implanted into the lunate.
+It is done in a young patient with ulnar neutral or positive variance in whom a radial shortening is not an option.
+It is also suitable in a patient who wishes to avoid an intercarpal fusion.